kSkip/QCMRead/README.md

 but the controller worked fine otherwise.
 So I wrote this code to see the numbers on the display and set certain values in the controller.
 After writing it, I decided that it was useful for others and should be improved upon.
 This could be especially useful for automation purposes as the controller can operate deposition shutters.
-I plan on future version supporting all the features of these controllers adn related models as well.
+I plan on future version supporting all the features of these controllers and related models as well.

 ## Compiling